On May 18, 2016, the U.S. Department of Labor announced a major change to the law governing overtime pay. Here’s what you need to know.

 - Tell your boss that you think you qualify for overtime under the new law.

-- If your employer refuses to comply, you should contact the Department of Labor or an attorney.
+- If your employer refuses to comply, you should contact an attorney.